Differential Expression and the Mouse Gut-Brain Axis

 $padj_trans <- -log10(asd_vs_c$padj) asd_vs_c

 Now, we just create a scatterplot.
-The code for this is kind of complicated, so you will want to paste the code below into your console.
+The code for this is kind of complicated, but we’ll walk through it.

 and y